Juvenile (rapper): Career

-1994–1997: Beginnings, Being Myself and Solja Rags
+1991–1997: Beginnings, Being Myself and Solja Rags

-Juvenile was raised in the Magnolia Projects of Uptown New Orleans, Louisiana's 3rd Ward and attended Our Lady of Grace Catholic School.
-He first began recording his raps in the early 1990s.

-Juvenile's debut album, Being Myself, was released in 1995 after signing with Warlock Records.
+After being noticed at local talent shows, Juvenile made his recording debut in tracks by bounce music artist DJ Jimi, "It's Jimi" in 1991 and "Bounce (For the Juvenile)" in 1993.
+Juvenile's debut studio album, Being Myself, was released in 1994 by Warlock Records.
 The album did not gain much national attention and did not chart, but did fairly well on a local level.

-After the regional success of his debut Juvenile signed to the larger Cash Money Records.
-In 1997 Solja Rags, Juvenile's debut album with Cash Money Records, was released.
+After Being Myself, Juvenile left Warlock due to creative differences, where he disagreed with the label wanting him to record bounce music.
+Juvenile then got a job at a gas processing plant.
+After work one day, he encountered Cash Money Records CEO Bryan "Baby" Williams at a bus stop.
+They had a brief conversation, before Juvenile improvised a freestyle rap for Baby.
+Juvenile later visited Baby and producer Mannie Fresh at Cash Money Records, performing raps for about a half hour.

+In 1997, Juvenile released his second album Solja Rags through Cash Money.
 It became popular among local rap audiences, and also saw some national success as it charted on the Billboard Hot R&B/Hip-Hop Songs chart.
-It was the first time he worked with Cash Money in-house producer Mannie Fresh, who would go on to produce all of Juvenile's albums on Cash Money in their entirety except Juve the Great.
+It was the first time he worked with Cash Money Records in-house producer Mannie Fresh, who would go on to produce all of Juvenile's albums on Cash Money in their entirety except Juve the Great.
 Also in 1997, Juvenile joined the Hot Boys with fellow Cash Money rappers B.G., Turk, and Lil Wayne.
-They released their debut album as a group, titled Get It How U Live!.
+They released their debut album as a group, Get It How U Live! that same year.

 1998–2002: 400 Degreez, Tha G-Code and Project English

-Juvenile's next album, titled 400 Degreez, was released in 1998.
-It was his breakout to the national rap scene.
-The Cash Money label now had joint distribution by Universal Records, which gave the music much more national promotion.
-This along with much more critically praised music made Juvenile a mainstream star.
-The album's first single "Ha" and later "Back That Azz Up" both became very successful songs charting on the Billboard Hot 100 and the Hot R&B/Hip-Hop Songs chart.
-Powered by these two singles, 400 Degreez was eventually certified 4× platinum by the RIAA.
-It is his best selling album to date.
-However, there came a dispute over who owned the rights to the title of "Back That Azz Up", as another New Orleans performer DJ Jubilee claimed that Juvenile's song sounded very similar to a song of his.
+Juvenile's third album, 400 Degreez, was released in November 1998.
+The Cash Money label entered a distribution deal from Universal Records during the same time, which gave the label further national promotion.
+Its first single, "Ha" was released the month prior and became his first to enter the Billboard Hot 100.
+The album spawned the follow up single, "Back That Azz Up" (featuring Lil Wayne and Mannie Fresh) which was released commercially in June 1999 and peaked at number 19 on the chart, and number five on the Hot R&B/Hip-Hop Songs chart.
+This, along with wider critical praise and it becoming his best-selling album, made Juvenile a prominent figure in hip hop.
+However, disputes arose regarding the rights to 'Back That Azz Up,' as another New Orleans performer, DJ Jubilee, alleged that Juvenile's song closely resembled one of his own.
 In January 2005, the United States Court of Appeals for the Fifth Circuit in New Orleans denied the case.